-Brief Personal History
+- Brief Personal History

-Research Proposal Format:
+Research Proposal Format

 The research proposal should address how the proposed work will contribute to the goal of global sustainable development.
 Proposals may suggest participating in, contributing to, or extending existing multidisciplinary Earth Institute projects.
 Candidates are also encouraged to develop new, innovative projects that connect Earth Institute expertise.

-Research Foci and Mentors: Research foci are determined by the fellows themselves.
-Thus, EI Fellows play an active, independent role in developing their own areas of expertise and research agendas.
+Research Foci and Mentors: Research foci are determined by the postdocs themselves.
+Thus, EI Postdocs play an active, independent role in developing their own areas of expertise and research agendas.
 Candidates are encouraged to review the list of the Earth Institute's research units and relevant Columbia University and Barnard College departments to see the breadth of potential mentors and collaborators actively engaged in research at the university.

-Selection Procedure: Applications are reviewed by the Earth Institute Postdoctoral Fellows Selection Committee, which is composed of senior Earth Institute faculty from across the Institute.
+Selection Procedure: Applications are reviewed by the Earth Institute Postdoctoral Selection Committee, which is composed of senior Earth Institute faculty from across the Institute.
 Care is taken to ensure that all of the Earth Institute's core disciplines are represented in the Committee.

 An initial, rigorous review of the applications examines several factors, including the following: educational and professional merit; relevance and strength of the research proposal; quality of the recommendations; relevance of the proposed research to the core interest of the Earth Institute to seek solutions to obstacles to sustainable development; and current needs and priorities of the Earth Institute.